 - Global HIV/AIDS Workforce Policy: access to confidential testing, treatment, and support services for employees and their dependents living with HIV/AIDS.

 - Occupational Health Services: safe and healthy work environment to ensure our employees are cared for on the job.

 Our wellness and health promotion programs have a proven return on investment and demonstrate strong links to improved market performance.2 Through robust participation in our wellness programs, many employees have made meaningful reductions in rates of obesity, high blood pressure, high cholesterol, tobacco use, physical inactivity, and poor nutrition.

-We’re been recognized for our work, including CEO Gold Standard for Cancer Prevention (global recognition), National Business Group on Health Platinum award for Healthy Lifestyles (global distinction), best practices case study at the Harvard School of Public Health, and Great Britain’s Healthiest Workforce.
+We have been recognized for our work, including CEO Gold Standard for Cancer Prevention (global recognition), the National Business Group on Health Best Employers for Healthy Lifestyles® Global Distinction award (Platinum)best practices case study at the Harvard School of Public Health, and Great Britain’s Healthiest Workforce.

 As we look to 2020, we are committed to engaging and empowering employees to achieve their personal best – pursuing programs and policies to support every individual’s unique purpose and wellness.

-1 These programs include tobacco free, HIV policy, health profile, employee assistance, exercise, medical surveillance, health promotion, stress management, cancer awareness, healthy eating, return-to- work, and travel health.
+1 These programs include Tobacco-Free Workplace Policy, HIV/AIDS Workforce Policy, health profile, employee assistance, exercise, medical surveillance, health promotion, stress management, cancer awareness, healthy eating, return-to- work, and travel health.